Diggit Magazine (ISSN: 2589-6741) is published by the department of Culture Studies of Tilburg University

 - Give advice on submissions when the editorial board is in doubt or conflict

-The editorial council has at the least five (internal and external) members.
-The composition of the editorial board is decided upon at the start of each academic year.
-The editorialcouncil 2016-2017 consists out: Ernst Hirsch Ballin (Tilburg University), Theresa Lillis (Open University), Tom van Hout (Antwerp University), Alexandra Georgakopoulou (King's College London) and Todd Wolfson (Rutgers university).
+The editorial council has (internal and external) members.
+The current editorial council consists out: Ernst Hirsch Ballin (Tilburg University), Theresa Lillis (Open University), Alexandra Georgakopoulou (King's College London) and Todd Wolfson (Rutgers university).

 The editorial council is consulted by the editor-in-chief in case of complaints that cannot be solved by the editor-in-chief representing the editorial team.